 Most back pain is associated with an injury to the neck (cervical spine) or lower back (lumbar spine).
-Injuries to the thoracic spine are rare.
-When the thoracic spine is injured, it’s usually fractured which is a serious injury.
+Injuries to the thoracic spine and sacral spine are rare.
+When the thoracic spine or sacral spine is injured, it’s usually fractured which is a serious spine injury.

 Lumbar spine injuries can include a fracture (broken bone) of the spine; injury to a disc; or a soft tissue injury.
-If there is a fracture or if surgery is needed, we consider it to be a serious injury no matter what kind of accident caused it, including car accidents where we must prove you have a “legally serious” injury.
+If there is a fracture or if surgery is needed, we consider it to be a very serious injury no matter what kind of accident caused it.

 Serious lower back injuries involving a disc (or disk):